• Home

 Severe Disability: A deep wound that may be the result of high-velocity munitions, “or with shattering bone fracture or open comminuted fracture with extensive debridement, prolonged infection, or sloughing of soft parts, intermuscular binding and scarring.”

-Prolonged treatment, evidence of muscle loss, loss of muscle tone, loss of motion or endurance, etc. With Severe Disability ratings, evidence of muscle swelling and/or hardening abnormally may be present.
-Strength test may reveal impairment of coordination, difficulty coordinating with other muscles, etc.
+Prolonged treatment, evidence of muscle loss, loss of muscle tone, loss of motion or endurance, etc. With severe disability ratings, evidence of muscle swelling and/or hardening abnormally may be present.
+A strength test may reveal impairment of coordination, difficulty coordinating with other muscles, etc.

 It is stated VA policy that combined ratings for service-connected medical issues of any extremity of the human body “shall not exceed the rating for the amputation at the elective level, were amputation to be performed.”